 Let’s start.
 Preheat your oven to 400F/200C.
 Roll out your puff pastry on a floured surface about ¼″ thick and cut tarts with anything round you can find in your kitchen.
 As you can see I used a pot lid because it was about the right size!

-A couple of these tarts and a green salad with make for the most delicious dinner or lunch depending on your appetite.
+A couple of these tarts and a salad will make for the most delicious dinner or lunch depending on your appetite.
 You could also serve a tart as a beautiful starter for a fancy dinner.

 Ingredients